mougiakouel/QGIS-Training-Manual/postgres/queries.rst

        1 | QGIS Road
   (3 rows)

-.. note:: |note| You will notice that we have prefixed field names with table names (e.g. people.name and streets.name).
+.. note::  You will notice that we have prefixed field names with table names (e.g. people.name and streets.name).
 This needs to be done whenever the field name is ambiguous.